ArthurClemens/polythene/textfield/textfield.md

 #### When to validate

-By default the component will validate only when a user action has been done (either the events "oninput" or "onblur").
+By default the component will validate only when a user action has been done (triggered by "onblur").
 This to make sure that required fields don't scream INVALID at page load.

+Variations:

-To validate immediately, use option `validateAtStart`.
+* To validate immediately, use option `validateAtStart`
+* To validate on key press before "onblur", use option `validateOnInput`

 ### Custom validation